Coverage-based Example Selection for In-Context Learning: All Results

 \begin{resultstable}

-{Our proposed learning-free methods v/s prior learning-free and learning-based baselines, EPR \citep{rubin-etal-2022-learning}, DPP \citep{ye2023compositional} and LF Coverage \citep{levy2022diverse} on 8-shot IC using different LLMs.
-The right most column shows average performance on All, only IID, and only Compositional splits.} \end{resultstable}
+{Comparison of various methods on 8-shot ICL for semantic parsing datasets.
+Right-most column shows average performances on ALL, only IID, and only COMPositional splits. \bsrsc{} consistently outperforms \cossc{} and \bmsc{} and \setbsrsc{} yields further gains surpassing even trained methods.} \end{resultstable}

 \begin{resultstable}